-The first one is simply about the basics of photography.
-If you don’t know anything about it and want to become an amateur photographer (or even more), that’s where you start.
-I agree that this is not the most exciting thing, but I remain confident that you will have no choice but to understand and learn the technical terms of photography to go further.
-My logic is the following.
+The first part is simply about the basics of photography.
+If you don’t know anything about photography and want to become an amateur photographer (or even more), this is where you start.
+I agree that this is not the most exciting part, but I am still confident that since you will have no other choice than to understand and learn the technical terms of photography which will push you to improve.
+This is my logic.
 How do you want to be able to take good pictures if you don’t already know how to use your DSLR camera?
 If you don’t know the terms white balance, diaphragm or shutter speed?
-If you don’t know how to focus with a focus point and your autofocus, etc.,.
-I see a lot of people who had a DSLR at Christmas or for their birthday shooting in automatic mode, even after several years, simply hoping to make beautiful pictures simply because it is a DSLR.
+If you don’t know how to focus with a focus point and your autofocus, etc. I see a lot of people who got a DSLR for Christmas or for their birthday always shooting in automatic mode, even after several years, just hoping to make beautiful pictures simply because it is a DSLR.
 Frankly, it’s not that simple in the world of photography.

 This first part will therefore be a compilation of photo tips to learn all the basic technical terms and definitions in photography.
-Understanding how exposure works and its three associated parameters is essential before going any further.
-I had trouble starting to write about definitions because it was important to find a balance between explaining things in a simple way and going into too much detail.
+For instance, understanding how exposure works with its three associated parameters is essential before going any further.
+I initially had trouble writing technical photography definitions because it was important to find a balance between explaining things in a simple way and going into too much detail.
 In general, people looking for advice on the Internet are beginners.
-Pro’s and those who already know the domains will not come on photography blogs, that’s for sure.
-So I try as best I can to offer posts on the basics and all the technical terms that come to mind.
+Pro’s and those who already know the domains will not read photography blogs, that’s for sure.
+So I try my best to post articles on the basics and all the technical terms that come to mind.
 For the moment, I have had only good feedback or almost and honestly I am quite satisfied with the result.
-Everything is not there and this section will grow as the blog progresses.
+This section is not yet complete but will continue to grow as the blog progresses.

 The second part of this large section on learning photography is called “photography tips and techniques“.
-It logically comes after the first one on the basics.
-We go into a little more detail here and I would focus in this section on giving practical photo advice on the different areas and situations of shooting.
-In order to understand the content of the different articles here, you can refer to the basics of the photography I was talking about above.
+It logically follows the first part focusing on the basics.
+We go into a little more detail here and the point is to focus more in this section on giving practical photography advice on the different areas and situations for shooting.
+In order to understand the content of the different articles here, you can refer to the basics of photography that I was talking about above.

-We won’t talk about photo equipment or accessories here.
+This is not the part that explains the different photography equipment or accessories.
 There is another section of the blog that is devoted to this.
-Here, it is rather the situations or types of photos that I will try to detail.
-To mention only a few examples already present on the blog:
+This part is rather the situations or styles of photos that I will try to depict.
+To mention only a few examples already available on the blog:

-Anyway, you see the idea, right?
-A lot is missing in areas that I don’t necessarily know at all: light painting, studio portrait, black and white image, food photography, wedding photography, etc. As it stands, it’s impossible for me to write about it because I’m really not at ease with these subjects.
+Anyway, you get the idea, right?
+A lot of subjects I don’t go into detail on simply because I don’t necessarily have enough familiarity: light painting, studio portrait, black and white image, food photography, wedding photography, etc. As it stands, I can’t write about it resulting from my lack of knowledge on these subjects.
 I am thinking about getting professional photographers from each area to give advice to my readers.
-A matter to be followed, then.
+So to be continued…

-The basics and specific technical definitions to get started in photography
+Basics and specific technical terminology to get started in photography

-Tips to begin, progress and improve in photography
+Tips to begin, progress and improve on your photographic skills

 The first section is called digital “photography equipment“.
-Are you going to tell me why digital?
-Simply because I was born in that world and the argentic is really not something I know how to do.
-This section is not yet, at the time of writing, very extensive but it will become so.
-Here, we will talk about everything related to his camera and lenses, essentially the DSLR camera that I know very well.
-As I don’t have a hybrid, I don’t necessarily want to write about it right now.
-What are we going to find here, for example:
+Are you going to ask me why digital?
+Simply because I was born into the digital world and the argentic is not something I know about.
+This section is not yet, at the time of writing, very extensive but it expand.
+Here, we will talk about everything related to camera bodies and lenses, essentially the DSLR camera that I know very well.
+As I don’t have a mirror less camera, I don’t necessarily want to write about it quite yet.
+For example, this part constituted of articles such as:

-In short, everything that concerns directly or indirectly your camera and the associated lenses.
+In short, it is everything that is related directly or indirectly to your camera and the associated lenses.
 I will try as best I can to update the posts as new releases come out.
 I started with the choice of bodies and wide angles, but I’m still missing a lot of articles that are being written like the choice of a telephoto lens?
 Choose a fixed focal length or a zoom?
 Why is a 50mm ideal for many situations, etc.?

 The second part of this important section on camera gear is called “camera accessories“.
-This is the area where I am most comfortable talking about photography on the blog.
+This is the area where I am the most comfortable talking about photography on the blog.
 Everything related to camera accessories.
-So, no, I don’t have a perfect command of all the accessories, we agree, but I really enjoy writing about everything that is a photo filter.
+So, no, I don’t have a perfect command of all the accessories, we can all agree, but I really enjoy writing about everything to do with photo filters and so on.
 It is one of the accessories I use most in everyday life and even when traveling.
-I prefer to spend time behind my DSLR (digital single-lens reflex for intimates) than in post-production, behind my computer….
+I prefer to spend time behind my DSLR (digital single-lens reflex for intimates) using filters than in post-production, behind my computer….

 As a result, you will find a lot of articles on the different photo filters: ND filter, GND filter, polarizing filter.
-I explain to you each time what they are used for, how to choose them and how to use them.
-I’m also talking about photo tripods and other things….
+I explain each time what they are used for, how to choose them and how to use them.
+I also talk about photo tripods and other things….

-Here, I still told my life story… but you now know a little more about what you will find on the photography blog section.
+Now, I haven’t quite told my whole life story but you now know a little more about what you will find in the photography sections throughout the blog.

-Tips and advice to choose your camera and lenses
+Tips and advice on choosing your camera and lenses